 On Some Fossils from the Northampton Sands, by John Evans, D.C.L., LL.D., F.R.S.-These fossils from the ironstone beds of Durton, near Northampton, are casts of lithodomous borings originally made in lumps of coral, impressions of which they still bear on their outer surface.
 In the interior the presence of the shells is still to be traced.
-Their history appears to be that the cavities were first filled with limonite, subsequently converted into carbonate of iron, and eventually hematite.
-Last of all the inclosing coral has been entirely removed by the infiltrations of water charged with carbonic acid.
+Their history appears to be that the cavities were first filled with limonite, subsequently converted into carbonate of iron, and eventually hematite. of all the inclosing coral has been entirely removed by the infiltrations of water charged with carbonic acid.
 This last process has probably taken place since the emergence of the beds from below the sea-level.
-The Northampton Sands have been fully described by Mr. Samuel Sharp, F.G.S., in the Quarterly Fournal of the Geological Society.
+The Northampton Sands have been fully described by Mr. Samuel Sharp, F.G.S., in the Quarterly Journal of the Geological Society.

 A paper was read by Mr. H. W. Baily, F.G.S., on a New Star-

-A paper was read by Mr. H. W. Baily, F.G.S., on a New Starfish from Lower Silurian Caradoc Strata, Co.
+fish from Lower Silurian Caradoc Strata, Co.
 Wexford, and some New Carboniferous Limestone Mollusca from the County of Limerick.-The starfish, of which a number of very perfect specimens had been collected through the exertions of Mr. H. Kinahan, during the progress of the Geological Survey, was named by Mr. Baily Palasterina kinahana.
 The carboniferous limestone fossils were all molluscan shells, principally cephalopods, belonging to Nautilus goniatites and Orthoceratites, with a few bivalves and univalves belonging to Cardiomorpha macrocheilus, &c.

 On the Saurians of the Dakota Cretaceous Rocks of Colorado, by Prof. E. D. Cope.-This paper was illustrated by crayon-drawings of the bones, of the natural size, which well illustrated the gigantic proportions of the several species.
 The first described was the Camarasaurus supremus, Cope, of one individual of which a large number of bones have been found.
 The vertebræ are opisthocœlous, and their centres are hollow, with the internal cavity divided into two chambers by a septum.
 The caudal vertebræ and limbs are solid, or nearly so, and the neck is long.
-The scapula is enormous, measuring 51 feet in elevais long.
-The scaping is chornous, measuring 5_3 rect in enva-tion, so that the fore limb was probably as long as or longer than the hind limb.
+The scapula is enormous, measuring 51 feet in elevation, so that the fore limb was probably as long as or longer than the hind limb.
 There are four sacral vertebræ and the femur is six feet in length.
 The elevation to the top of the head was probably 26-28 feet.
 The description of three species of Amphicalias followed.
-The type A. altus, Cope, presents the mean hind of cherrhors of the schedule of the second same kind of chambers of the vertebral cerebrum as Camarasaurus, but the articular extremities are both concave.
+The type A. altus, Cope, presents the same kind of chambers of the vertebral cerebrum as Camarasaurus, but the articular extremities are both concave.
 Both genera possess a new articular element, called by Prof. Cope a hyposphen.
 This is the reverse of the zygosphen, standing below the postzygapophysis, and looking upwards and outwards.
 The neural spine of Amphicalias is anteroposteriorly placed, that of Camarasaurus transversely, and in the latter, in the dorsal region, it is divided to the base, and the halves separated.
-A. allus was as large as C. supremus, the femur measuring six feet and the dorsal vertebra 3.5 feet elevation.
-Prof. Cope then indulged in some reflections as to the habits
+A. altus was as large as C. supremus, the femur measuring six feet and the dorsal vertebra 3.5 feet elevation.